New Formulations and Discretization Insights for the Electric Autonomous Dial-a-Ride Problem

 The objective of E-ADARP is to minimize a weighted cost while ensuring that no more than $|V|$ vehicles are used to serve all pickup and delivery tasks.
 The weighted cost consists of the total travel cost incurred by all vehicles and the total customer ride time cost, weighted by $\lambda$ and $1 - \lambda$, respectively.
 The ride time cost is defined as the difference between each customer's actual ride time and the corresponding direct travel time.
-Each vehicle starts its route at the origin depot node~$0$ and ends at the destination depot node~$2n+1$.
-Before using up the battery, each vehicle is required to visit a charging station $s\in S$ to recharge.
+Each vehicle starts its route at the origin depot~$0$ and ends at the destination depot~$2n+1$.
+Before its SoC drops to $b_{\min}$, each vehicle must visit a charging station $s \in S$ for recharging.
+Prior to reaching the destination, the vehicle's SoC cannot be lower than $\gamma b_{\max}$.
 Each pickup location $i\in P$ must be visited by the same vehicle as its corresponding delivery location~$i+n\in D$ (pairing), with the pickup location visited before the delivery location (precedence).
 Moreover, each customer~$i\in P$ has a maximum ride time $R_i$, each location~$i\in N$ has its time window, and each vehicle is limited to a capacity of at most $Q$.